-• All inter-office communication should be done via email in order to avoid excessive reduce on technology cost as larger printers will not have to be purchased for Beta Site.
+These are just some suggestions.
+Printers will be accessible on needed only basis.
+This will reduce on technology cost as larger printers will not have to be purchased for Beta Site.
 This will be determined as well by Technology Consultant, Principals, and Superintendent.